-I bought the Paw5 Snuffle Mat from Amazon ($39.99) as I’m not very crafty, and it’s been well worth it.
-It may seem expensive at over $30, but I’ve found that its stood the test of time over countless hours of use.
-I can’t speak to the quality of cheaper alternatives, but certainly, there are many options on the market now to test out.
+I’m not very crafty, so I bought the Paw5 Snuffle Mat from Amazon.
+It’s been well worth it.
+It may seem expensive, but I’ve found that it’s stood the test of time over countless hours of use.
+I can’t speak to the quality of cheaper alternatives, but there are certainly many snuffle mat options on the market now that you can test out.

-Dog trainer Annie Grossman has written in some detail about her favorite snuffle mats, as well.
+Dog trainer Annie Grossman has also written in some detail about her favorite snuffle mats.

 Using enrichment tools like this means that when the dogs are bored, they don’t look for ways to entertain themselves and get in trouble.
 I just fill up the snuffle mat with treats and each dog gets their turn (while the others wait behind the baby gate).
 The mat can take about 10 minutes of focused play.

 - You can essentially just throw kibble or treats on top of the mat.
 However, “hiding” treats in the snuffle mat makes it harder for your dogs, and my Walter needs the ultimate challenge.

 - Break your treats into tiny pieces.
 It’s easy to make this hunting exercise last for a while if you hide a lot of really small treats throughout the mat.

 - This game should be monitored.
 I caught Walter starting to chew on the snuffle mat’s fleece once, which he would have ingested at some point.
 Not every dog would do this, but Walter also chews blankets…

 - We use “find it” as our nosework cue, so that’s what I use for this game.